 |2014||my laptop||Intel||363403 KWeps|

 Forgive my complete ignorance about processor types: I tend to measure speed and ignore most hardware details.

 Originally, the program was coded in Fortran.
-Stimulated by requests from my colleagues, I produced also versions for the languages C and even Java.
+Stimulated by requests from my colleagues, I produced also versions for the languages C and even Java, Python and Matlab.
 Once upon a time I even had a Java version running on my smart phone!